before80/go_docs/content/thirdPkg/iris/getStarted.md

 FreeDay:
   "=3": "You have three days and %[2]d ${Minutes} off." # "FreeDay" 3, 15
   one:  "You have a day off." # "FreeDay", 1
-  other: "You have %[1]d free days." # "FreeDay", 5Copy to clipboardErrorCopied ctx.Tr("FreeDay", 3, 15)
+  other: "You have %[1]d free days." # "FreeDay", 5
+ctx.Tr("FreeDay", 3, 15)
 // Outputs: You have three days and 15 minutes off. ctx.Tr("FreeDay", 1)
 // Outputs: You have a day off. ctx.Tr("FreeDay", 5)
-// Outputs: You have 5 free days.Copy to clipboardErrorCopied
+// Outputs: You have 5 free days.
 ```

 Let's continue with a bit more advanced example, using template text + functions + plural + variables.